Develop Your Teaching Excellence

 Curate Content

 Organizing your remote environment in an intuitive and visually appealing way engages students while increasing satisfaction.
 It connects all the aforementioned principles.
-Just as students connect to the campus through a well-run orientation or faculty meeting, how do they experience the course shell when they login for the first time?
-Gather your resources, then “edit” them for your new remote classroom and deploy them in an appealing, organized way (we recommend creating modules by week or theme that mirror your course schedule).
+Just as students connect to the campus through a well-run orientation, so too should they be oriented by your course design.
+Gather your resources, then edit them for your new remote classroom and deploy them in an appealing, organized way (we recommend creating modules by week or theme that mirror your course schedule).

 Use Video